andrew/ultimate-awesome/README.md

 - [awesome-state](https://github.com/tnfe/awesome-state) - Collection of state management lib.
 - [awesome-drones-zh](https://github.com/apachecn/awesome-drones-zh) - 无人机资源汇总.
 - [ai-directories](https://github.com/best-of-ai/ai-directories) - An awesome list of best top AI directories.
+- [Awesome-Paper-List](https://github.com/Doragd/Awesome-Paper-List) - A curated list of repositories in which many NLP/CV/ML papers and related area resources are collected.
 - [Awesome-Shadow-Removal](https://github.com/GuoLanqing/Awesome-Shadow-Removal) - Collection of  recent shadow removal works, including papers, codes, datasets, and metrics.
 - [awesome-weak-supervision](https://github.com/jieyuz2/awesome-weak-supervision) - A curated list of programmatic weak supervision papers and resources.
 - [awesome-optimal-transport](https://github.com/kilianFatras/awesome-optimal-transport) - A list of awesome papers and cool resources on optimal transport and its applications in general!
 As you will notice, this list is currently mostly focused on optimal transport for machine learning topics.